 - A service or a professional service offering

-- Requestor - A knowledge worker seeking information or resolution to an issue.
+- Requestor - A customer or knowledge worker seeking information or resolution to an issue.

 - Responder - A knowledge worker providing a resolution to an issue or assisting in the development of a resolution to an issue.